wlhlm/fc980c-controller/README.md

 ----------

 While the PCB itself can be manufactured by a number of PCB houses, component selection and SMD assembly is made with [JLCPCB][JLC] in mind.
-The jlcpcb folder for each revision should include the necessary BOM and CPL files in addition to the Gerbers.
+The `jlcpcb/production_files` folder for each revision should include the necessary BOM and CPL files in addition to the Gerbers.
 The board parameters are specified in the PCB design file (the main parameters being a board thickness of 1.6mm and 2 copper layers).
+This board is compatible with JLC's "Economic PCBA" option.

 The EEPROM (U4) and accompanying decoupling capacitor (C6) are optional.
 The board should work without those populated.